maxliesegang/karlsruhe-haushalt/README.md

 ## Key Features

 - Budget hero section that visualizes progress toward the €80 M yearly goal and lets you switch between 2026, 2027 or both years at once.
-- Search and filter controls (free-text, Dienststelle, min/max amounts) that work on the complete dataset contained in `public/massnahmen.json`.
+- Search and filter controls (free-text, Dienststelle, min/max amounts) that work on the complete dataset contained in the JSON files under `public/massnahmen/`.
 - Select/unselect measures to build a savings package; selections persist in `localStorage` and can be shared via the `#sel=` URL hash.
 - Side panel that totals the currently selected measures, compares the result with the target, and allows quick “select all” or “clear” actions.
 - Compensation modal that tracks how a removed measure is balanced by other sources before changes are accepted.